Overview

 Essential FAQ for Your Consultation

-When researching a provider for your dental transformation, it is important to look beyond basic marketing statistics.
+When researching a provider for your dental treatment, it is important to look beyond basic marketing statistics.
 While many clinics advertise the number of procedures they have completed, the quality of your outcome depends on the surgeon’s foundational training and their ability to navigate complex anatomical challenges.

 - The Clinical Foundation: The All-On-4 Plus® technique is an advanced, high-stakes surgery.
 A surgeon who mastered hundreds of individual implants before moving to full-arch restorations has a much higher "surgical IQ."
 This experience ensures they understand the nuances of bone biology and implant integration across a variety of different patient types.